adjust/react_native_sdk/README.md

 }
 ```

-** WARNING: Deep linking with default react-native callback mechanism**
-There is a bug in version 1.2.0 of React Native where deep linking for universal links only works if the app is opened in
+**Warning:** There is a bug in version 1.2.0 of React Native where deep link URL delivery to JavaScript only works if the
-the background already.
-If app is closed and not running in the background, opening it by click on an universal link **will
+app is opened in the background already.
+If app is closed and not running in the background, opening it by click on an
-not deliver universal link URL info to your callback method in JavaScript**.
-This will also cause that call to
+universal link **will not deliver universal link URL info to your callback method in JavaScript**.
+This will also cause that
-`Adjust.appWillOpenUrl` was not being made and if reattribution for this user should have happen, it won't.
+call to `Adjust.appWillOpenUrl` will not be made and, if reattribution for this user should have happen, it won't.

 If you are following the [React Native official linking docs][rn-linking] for iOS, you will encounter this issue.